githubhelp/otherwip/documentation/install/debian/distro.md

 The correct "distro" must be specified in the sources list to ensure the correct package is installed by the debian installer.

-To add the distro and repository url to the sources list use this line replacing <DISTRO> with the distro required.

-    sudo sh -c "echo 'deb http://archive.emonhub.org <DISTRO> unstable' >> /etc/apt/sources.list"

 ##### Raspbian wheezy

     wheezy